 At home, you have the freedom to take a more balanced approach to moving away from the standardised ‘fits-all’ office set up and creating a space that is unique to you and your ideal way of working.

 Whether you have a small nook or a full-blown home working space, we say ‘experiment’.
 Don’t be afraid to have fun with the process of finding the working position that works for you.
-What will work for you, might not work for someone else.
+What will work for someone else, might not work for you.

 Depending On The Space Available To You, From Our Experience Home Offices Fall Into 3 Main Categories:

 Whether you have been using your home office for work already or been using it as a dumping ground, further down in the blog we have shared some tips how to dust off your office interior to its former glory and modernise it if necessary.